EXPERIENCED FORMER PROSECUTOR

 The fees involved in dealing with administrative penalties are not cheap and can rack up quickly.

 Administrative penalties may be a hassle, but criminal penalties can significantly change your life.
-Driving under the influence is a Class A Misdemeanor in the state of Illinois for first and second-time offenders, punishable by up to 1 year in jail and/or fines of up to $2,500.
+Driving under the influence of red wine, liquor, etc, is a Class A Misdemeanor in the state of Illinois for first and second-time offenders, punishable by up to 1 year in jail and/or fines of up to $2,500.

 If convicted of a DUI, you may also subject to penalties including: